 To adjust the saddle height, you need to loosen the binder bolt and raise or lower the seatpost in the seat tube.
 It may be necessary to twist it a bit to get it to move.
-If it is hard to move, you may need to remove it and grease the inside of the seat tube [but not with a carbon-fiber seatpost or frame: you might use dry graphite powder lubricant instead -- the kind that is squirted into the keyhole to lubricate a lock -- John Allen].
-(If it is really stuck, see my article on Stuck Seatposts.)
+If it is hard to move, you may need to remove it and grease the inside of the seat tube [but not with a carbon-fiber seatpost or frame: you might use dry graphite powder lubricant instead -- the kind that is squirted into the keyhole to lubricate a lock.
+With a carbon-fiber seatpost and/or frame, it is advisable to use a torque wrench when tightening the seatpost bolt-- John Allen].
+(If a seatpost is really stuck, see my article on Stuck Seatposts.)

 There is usually a "minimum insertion" mark about 2 inches (5 cm) from the bottom of the seatpost, to remind you to leave enough post inside the seat tube for security.
 If in doubt, pull it all the way out and check the length.
 If you can't get it up high enough without going past the minimum-insertion mark, you should buy a new, longer seatpost.
 (You'll need to get one of the same diameter...bring the old one into the shop for reference.)